sachintiptur/image-clone-controller/README.md

 minikube addons enable registry
 ```
 PS: Not down the port given by minikube, this is needed to access local registry from host and also needed in controllers.
-In this example it is 65132
+In this example it is 65132.
+So, the const declaration in [deployment_controller](controllers/deployment_controller.go) need to be updated with this port number every time minikube
+is restarted or new cluster is used.

 2. Clone the git repo
  ```